Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 #### 2015 Paris Climate Convention
-The PCC in 2015 attempted to build on the successes of the Kyoto protocol whilst also modernising it.
+The PCC in 2015 attempted to build on the successes of the Kyoto Protocol whilst also modernising it.

 ## [tbd] Management strategies for water